 You should review the terms of any saving or borrowing product carefully to make sure you’re getting the best deal.
-That being said, the cost of borrowing may be lower with a simple interest rate loan than a loan that uses compound interest.
+That being said, the cost of borrowing may be lower with a simple interest rate loan than with a loan that uses compound interest.
 Conversely, if you’re saving money, a checking or savings account with compound interest may grow more quickly than one with simple interest.
 Keep in mind, there are other factors to consider beyond interest when opening a new account.

-2. How do simple interest personal loans compare to compound interest loans?
+2. How do simple-interest personal loans compare to compound-interest loans?

-Simple interest loans may accrue less interest over time than loans using compound interest.
+Simple-interest loans may accrue less interest over time than loans using compound interest.
 With simple interest loans, you don’t pay interest on top of the interest that’s already accrued.
 However, there are unique situations when interest is capitalized and added to the loan’s principal—like when certain federal student loans leave deferment or forbearance.